salmjak/DynamicSpawn/README.md

 - Rework spawn system to have limits per player instead of area.

        - 1) Cluster players using locality sensitive hashing.
-2) Override the default spawn system of Pixelmon somehow.
+2) Listen to Pixelmons SpawnRequestEvent and approve or disapprove it.